openSUSE/ap4rc/README_DOVECOT.md

 ```

-It's also possible to use IP without using different ports, but it starts to look ugly if you have more than a few, or IPv6 and IPv4:
+It's also possible to use IP without using different ports, but it starts to look ugly if you have a few, or IPv6 and IPv4:
 ```
-# ap4rc format 2
+# ap4rc format 2 - single IP 2001:DB8:10:1a4::2
 passdb {
   driver = sql
   username_filter = *@example.com